 Loss of Libido

 “Sex is science and not magic,” as Dr. Maupin asserts.
 Restoring testosterone relieves the loss of interest in sex, the loss of wanting to be touched, and the tendency to create grocery lists in your mind rather than enjoying intimacy.
 You can get it all back with testosterone restored.

 Fatigue is at the top of the list of complaints that brings women in to see a physician.
-There are many causes for fatigue, including low testosterone.
-In addition, other complaints that contribute to fatigue (such as depression, hypothyroidism, hypoglycemia, and loss of interest in exercise) can be triggered by low testosterone as well.
+There are many causes for fatigue, including testosterone deficiency.
+In addition, other complaints that contribute to fatigue (such as depression, hypothyroidism, hypoglycemia, and loss of interest in exercise) may be triggered by low testosterone as well.

 Sleeplessness related to a testosterone deficiency occurs when there is a loss of deep sleep and dreaming, wakefulness in the early morning hours, and waking up feeling fatigued and not restored.
 Insomnia typically first occurs after the age of 35, just as testosterone levels start to drop.

 Testosterone is responsible for the secretion of serotonin and norepinephrine, which helps mood, energy and focus.
 There are many other hormones involved in the manifestation of depression.
-Investigating hormone deficits, including testosterone, is essential for treating the problem at its core.
+Investigating hormone deficits, including testosterone deficiency, is essential for treating the problem at its core.

 When testosterone decreases, muscles shrink and less oxygen is delivered to the surrounding tissues.
 A “scarring” occurs in the connective tissue, leading to dimpling of the skin known as cellulite.
 Restoring testosterone can reduce cellulite.